SreejithSanthosh/FTLEhub/Index.md

 ## What is FTLE?

 FTLE (Finite Time Lyapunov Exponent) is a method of quantifying material flow, whereby you identify the most robust structures which act as the finite-time analogues of stable and unstable manifolds (See [Reference](https://en.wikipedia.org/wiki/Lagrangian_coherent_structure) ).
+Check this out

 ![FTLESchematic](Images/FTLEFig.png)